 - The LDAP server might not allow anonymous queries.

-- The default filter defined in WebSphere Application Server might not be compatible with your settings (for example, objectclass=someObjectClass is not defined)
+- The default filter that is defined in WebSphere Application Server might not be compatible with your settings (for example, objectclass=someObjectClass is not defined)

 - The firewall does not allow communication on the port.